 Why Might Some Mothers Struggle To Bond With Their Babies?

 The parent-child bond can seem simple on one hand, but complex on the other.
 When we look at biology, there’s a natural progression from pregnancy, through childbirth and into the postnatal period.

 Oxytocin triggers uterine contractions.
 Oxytocin is often referred to as the ‘love’ and bonding hormone.
-During labour and birth, oxytocin levels are high.
-The flow of oxytocin helps the progress of labour and causes feelings of euphoria, a natural coping mechanism for labour pains.
+During labor and birth, oxytocin levels are high.
+The flow of oxytocin helps the progress of labor and causes feelings of euphoria, a natural coping mechanism for labor pains.

 Modern obstetrical practices have a tendency to interfere with this natural progression from pregnancy to a bonding mother-baby pair.
-Artificial oxytocin (Pitocin or Syntocinon) is frequently used to trigger or augment (speed up) labour.
-While this artificial oxytocin can trigger uterine contractions, unlike the body’s own oxytocin, it doesn’t cross the blood brain barrier and therefore has no behavioural effects, such as encouraging bonding.
+Artificial oxytocin (Pitocin or Syntocinon) is frequently used to trigger or augment (speed up) labor.
+While this artificial oxytocin can trigger uterine contractions, unlike the body’s own oxytocin, it doesn’t cross the blood-brain barrier and therefore has no behavioral effects, such as encouraging bonding.
 It just doesn’t work the same way or have the same effects of natural oxytocin.

 In an animal study in the 1980s, researchers found that ewes that were given epidurals during birth rejected their young.

 Of course, we aren’t ewes, and we need to understand that we won’t reject our young if we utilize modern obstetrics.
 However, the study helps us to understand the potential impact of interfering with a natural hormonal process.

 We also know that in cases of adoption and fostering, mother-baby pairs can and do develop excellent and secure bonds.